 Each project team must be led by a full-time faculty member to ensure the long-term sustainability of the project, however non-academic staff and limited term and part-time faculty members may be co-applicants.
 Limited-term faculty who are project leads, must have at least one year remaining in their contract term.
 Priority will be given to those who have not previously received a Dalhousie Teaching and Learning Enhancement grant the last 12 months.

 Up to $3,000 may be awarded to each project.

-- Applicants must complete the Teaching and Learning Enhancement Grant Submission Form.
+- Applicants must complete the Anne Marie Ryan Teaching and Learning Enhancement Grant Application Form.
 Completed forms can be submitted directly to firstname.lastname@example.org.

 - If you are planning to seek assistance from an Educational Developer from the CLT as part of your project, please include confirmation in writing that assistance will be available from that individual during the time frame required, prior to submitting your proposal.